alvin-tosh/alvin-tosh/README.md

 - 🌱 Currently learning Malware Analysis, reverse engineering and Threat Hunting; as well as UNITY Engine.

-- 👯 Looking to collaborate on projects ie. Cyber security, Web and Game Dev and Design and review.
+- 👯 Looking to collaborate on projects ie. Cyber security, Malware analysis Game Dev and Design.

 - 🤔 Looking for help with Cloud security and Pentesting..